 - How long they were on your website

-- How they got your website.
+- How they got to your website.
 Did they type in your web address?
 Did they come from another web site?

 - How old are they?
 Are they male or female?

 - Were they local or national?

 - Are they avid readers and news junkies?